Quick Deploy offers a quick way to get started with the Citrix Virtual Apps and Desktops service.

 |Simplified user experience||Yes||No|

-If you are familiar with using Full Deployment (Studio) to create and manage catalogs, Quick Deploy has the following differences.
+If you are familiar with using Full Configuration or Web Studio to create and manage catalogs, Quick Deploy has the following differences.

 - Different terminology.